This document is the group tax strategy for Arrow Global Group Limited and all subsidiaries in respect of the financial year ending 31 December 2021.

 Advice is generally sought from advisors to provide support in the assessment of opportunities, consequences and risk and to provide guidance in the decision-making process.

-HMRC has not appointed a Customer Compliance Manager (CCM) to the Group nor initiated a business risk review.
-However, the Group aims to resolve any disputed matters through active and transparent discussion, conducted in a collaborative, courteous and timely manner.
+The Group aims to resolve any disputed matters through active and transparent discussion, conducted in a collaborative, courteous and timely manner.
 In the unlikely event that there are any unintentional filing errors, these are fully disclosed to HMRC as soon as they are known.